The Hilbert Series and the Flavor Invariants of the 3HDM: Calculation of Invariants up to

 These invariants can be evaluated straightforwardly once $V^1$ is assigned its background value.
 For example, one finds

 Analogous expressions may be obtained for $I_2$, $I_3$, and $I_4$.
 One then finds that $I_1$, $I_2$, and $I_3$ are linearly independent, while

 and is therefore not an independent invariant.

 This procedure can be automated efficiently using \texttt{Mathematica}.
 For each set of proposed basis invariants, we use \texttt{NullSpace} to determine the dimension of the space they generate, and \texttt{SubspaceBasis} to extract a linearly independent set spanning that space.
-Repeating this process allows one to systematically construct a basis of independent ${SU}(3)$ invariants that reproduces all $U(1)_1\times U(1)_2$ invariants.
+Repeating this process allows one to systematically construct a basis of independent ${SU}(3)$ invariants that reproduces all $U(1)_1\times U(1)_2$ invariants. {The results are listed in Section~\ref{invariantresults}}.